 During the time when so many strong ballplayers were making their way from the Boston Red Sox to the New York Yankees, catcher Al DeVormer was one of those sent to Boston in exchange.
 Most of the deals had already been done.
-Babe Ruth was sold at the end of 1919.
+Babe Ruth was sold in January 1920.
 Others on the 1922 Yankees who had come from Boston included four of New York’s five starting pitchers (Joe Bush, Waite Hoyt, Sam Jones, and Carl Mays), as well as key players such as shortstop Everett Scott and the man DeVormer backed up, starting catcher Wally Schang.

 The January 3, 1923, trade itself wasn’t one of the bigger ones: DeVormer went to Boston (along with some cash) and the Yankees received two prospects, Harvey Hendrick and George Pipgras.

 Before his two years with the Yankees, DeVormer had put in his time in the minor leagues, with a taste of big-league play with the Chicago White Sox in the war-shortened year, 1918.